voduchau-org/kintone-ui-component-3197-netlify/docs/document/website/versioned_docs/version-1.10.0/components/desktop/attachment.md

 ## Overview

-The Attachment component allows the user to upload files by selecting or dragging hello 3197 hahahah
+The Attachment component allows the user to upload files by selecting or dragging hello 3197 hihih hahahah

 <div class="sample-container" id="attachment">